hidakatsuya/redmine_issue_wiki_journal/README.md

 ### How to test

-Run the following command in Redmine root directory:
+Run the following command in your Redmine directory:

     $ bundle exec rake redmine:plugins:test NAME=redmine_issue_wiki_journal